-If you are trying to figure out how much should be deposited into your troop account.
+How much should be deposited into our troop account?
 Take the Total Sales dollar amount and subtract out the credit card deposits for direct-ship, booth, and/or girl cookie delivery credit card deposits credited to the troop in Smart Cookies.

 Cookie Booth of the Week Winners

 Announcing our latest 2023 Cookie Booth of the Week winners.
 Check out their “fin”tastic displays.
 Congratulations to our Week 2 Cookie Booth of the Week winners Troop 58138 and Troop 55582.
 There’s still time to enter using the Cookie Booth of the Week Entry Form.
 Troops can only win once.